-- 4.1 In addition to CHT and Mogas tanks, Hydrogen sulfide ( ${\rm H}2{\rm S}$ ) may be found in AFFF, seawater, and firemain systems. - 4.2 Booklet of General Plans and Tank Sounding Tables are available for review at the office of the SUPERVISOR. - 4.3 The term "unmanned" is defined as without the physical presence of people in control; without a human operator.
+- 4.1 In addition to CHT and MOGAS tanks, Hydrogen sulfide (H2S) may be found in AFFF, seawater, and firemain systems. - $4.2\,$ Booklet of General Plans and Tank Sounding Tables are available for review at the office of the SUPERVISOR. - 4.3 The term "unmanned" is defined as without the physical presence of people in control; without a human operator. - 4.4 A "quick disconnect" is a coupling or connecting device/system designed to permit easy and immediate separation of lines without the use of tools and to ensure the contents do not escape.

-10 of 12 ITEM NO: 009-70 FY-14
+11 of 13 ITEM NO: 009-70